Best Hill Walks in the South Downs National Park

 A lot of attention is given to the South Downs Way National Trail due in large part to the history, and the endurance events that occur here.
 There are several events that occur on this trail, and the fastest times have been around 8 to 14 hours depending on whether on foot or cycling through.
 Part of the trail is also used for team events, and endurance training.
 Those that are looking to take their time through the path, will find that there are hostels, hotels, and restaurants along some of the villages and different cities that the path comes through, allowing for walkers to take their time.

-There’s a lot to see across the 161 kilometers of this trail, including Old Winchester Hill, Devil’s Dyke, Seven Sisters Country Park, Bignor Roman Villa, Queen Elizabeth Country Park, and a lot more throughout.
+There’s a lot to see across the 161 kilometres of this trail, including Old Winchester Hill, Devil’s Dyke, Seven Sisters Country Park, Bignor Roman Villa, Queen Elizabeth Country Park, and a lot more throughout.
 There’s forts, and historical signage that links the trail to the Roman Empire, as the area was probably traversed by the Romans.
-As stated above, the 161 kilometer path can take upwards of 9 days to get through overall, and it’s varied in sights to see from nature to architecture to historical context.
+As stated above, the 161 kilometre path can take upwards of 9 days to get through overall, and it’s varied in sights to see from nature to architecture to historical context.